socfortress/LINUX-IPTABLES-IP-BLOCK-COPILOT-ACTION/README.md

-## Block-IP-iptables
+## IPTABLES-IP-Block.sh

 This script blocks a specified IP address using iptables, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Block-IP-iptables` script checks if an IP address is already blocked by an iptables DROP rule and adds the rule if not present.
+The `IPTABLES-IP-Block.sh` script checks if an IP address is already blocked by an iptables DROP rule and adds the rule if not present.
 It logs all actions and outputs the result in JSON format for active response workflows.

 ### Script Details